 Giving The Raspberry Pi a Body

-In this post I go over how to set up your raspberry pi as a base for bionic projects using servos.
-When your done, you’ll have a solid, customizable platform To build any bot your crazy head comes up with as well as the know-how To use it.
+In this post I go over how to set up your Raspberry pi for servo based operations.
+When your done, you’ll have a solid, customizable platform To build a huge variety of robots and gadgets as well as the know-how To use it.

-First thing you’ll need is of course, is The Raspberry Pi 3B(+)- recommended but any model will do.
+First thing you’ll need is of course, is The Raspberry Pi 3B(+) or any model will do.

 Assembling the Servo Hat